hoangduytran/blender-manual/manual/modeling/meshes/editing/face/poke_faces.rst

 Poke Center
    Computes the center of a face.

-   :Weighted Mean: Using the mean average weighted by edge length.
+   :Weighted Median: Using the mean average weighted by edge length.
-   :Mean: Using the mean average.
+   :Median: Using the mean average.
    :Bounds: Uses center of bounding box.